 - Drooping or excess upper eyelid skin

-- Persistent horizontal forehead wrinkles or frown lines
+- Persistent horizontal forehead wrinkles

 - Overall tired appearance around the eyes and upper face